Does it make sense to ignore guests to make them feel at home?

 Effective churches reject that notion because they know that church is a relational community.
 “Ignoring guests to make them feel at home” makes about as much sense as “ignoring friends who come over to a house party because I want them to feel at home.”

-Here a couple ways to reach out to First-Time Guests that you could implement …
+Here are a couple of ways to reach out to First-Time Guests that you could implement …

 I’m a believer in name tags.
 Even in large services with 1,500-plus people in them I think it’s a good ask for our guests.
 It says we are trying to make it easy to connect.